hoverkraft-tech/docusaurus-theme/docs/README.md

 To contribute to the documentation:

-1. Edit the relevant markdown files in `docs/`
+1. Edit the relevant Markdown files in `docs/`
 2. Update configuration in `docusaurus.config.js` if needed
 3. Test changes locally with `npm start`
 4. Submit a pull request